 What is Habbi Habbi?

 We are a collection of curated products and insights for modern parents - who also aspire to nurture a next generation that is happy, healthy, humble.
-Our first space is an experiential playroom is located at Stanford Shopping Center in Palo Alto, California.
-Everything we do - the design of our in-store experience, the product assortment, the events we hold, the stories we feature - all stem from our values.
+We launched first with an experiential playroom in the Stanford Shopping Center for the Holidays of 2018.
+We received an outpouring of love from the community (thank you all!), and we are now working on our next steps - to be announced soon!

 What does Happy .
 Healthy .
 Humble mean?